checklib/checklib/CONTRIBUTING.md

 ### Checklist Filenames

 Our file naming convention is to keep all text lowercase and to use hyphens in place of spaces (e.g., `authenticating-github.md`).
 If, however, you are creating a variant of a general checklist, it's name should be the name of the original checklist, followed by an underscore, followed by the variant indicator (e.g., `authenticating-github_R.md`).
+The extension for all checklists should be `.md`.

 ## Code of Conduct